paradigmwit/vinnter/readme.md

     - `_'python -m venv ./venv'_`
     - `_'.\venv\Scripts\activate.bat'_`

-    NOTE - If you are using the virtualenv, then all solution executions should be performed in the virtual environment.
+    NOTE - If you are using the virtualenv, then all solution executions should be performed in the virtual environment. **Might be better to let PyCharm take care of VENV stuff.**

 5. Pika package for RabbitMQ
     - `_'pip install pika'_`